 If your test comes back positive for syphilis antibodies, you probably (but not definitely) have syphilis.
 If this occurs, your doctor will order a more specific test to confirm the results.
 A treponemal test is often used to confirm the positive test.
 Treponemal tests check whether your immune system has produced specific antibodies in direct response to the syphilis-causing Treponema pallidum.

 The VDRL test isn’t always accurate.
-For example, you may have false-negative results if you have had syphilis for less than three months, as your body might take this long to make antibodies.
+For example, you may have false-negative results if you’ve had syphilis for less than three months, as it could take this long for your body to make antibodies.
 The test is also unreliable in late-stage syphilis.

 On the other hand, the following can cause false-positive results: